Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-niHOXfOT5BA.md

 ### Transcript

-> if you had collision for trains would you make a video of them crashing in the animation for collision maybe makes sense if we if we are going to add collision to trains i think it'd be a really good idea that we show off collisions that's what i think
+> if you had collision for trains would you make a video of them crashing in the animation for collision maybe makes sense if we if we are going to add collision to trains I think it'd be a really good idea that we show off collisions that's what I think